rubensgomes/appsgo-javascript/README.md

 ## package.json

 The package.json file is a manifest file for the npm tool.
+The "npm install" command reads the package.json file and install all the dependencies in the current folder.

+# secret.json

+The secret.json file contains information that is used by one of the grunt tasks used to deploy the application.